 - 1. Accepts the tender submitted by Axiis Contracting Pty Ltd for the Provision of Various Minor Concrete Works in accordance with Tender Number 5/2024 for the period of three years with two options to extend the contract, each being for another 12-months at the City's sole discretion; - 2.
-Accepts the tender price included in Confidential Attachment (a); - 3.
-Notes that tender price will be included in the Ordinary Council Meeting Minutes; and - 4.
+Accepts the tender price of \$2,210,252.50 excluding GST, included in Confidential Attachment (a); - 3.
 Authorises the Chief Executive Officer to execute the contract with Axiis Contracting Pty Ltd for the Provision of Various Minor Concrete Works.